Sundowner8/aid-scenarios/README.md

 # aid-scenarios
 A repository of scenarios for AI Dungeon.
-Scenarios should be put in their proper categories and have the scenario name in the filename, even with stuff like tags in the filename if you wish.
+Scenarios should be put in their proper categories and have the scenario name in the filename, even with stuff like tags in the filename like: [name] [tag] [tag].txt

 Suggest new categories if you feel none of the current ones fit.